ruerue21/Machine-Status-Monitoring-Discord-Integration/README.md

-# T07: Algorithmic Efficiency Explorer
+# Machine Status Monitoring & Discord Integration
-## Code designed to explore growth rates of algorithms as the size of the input increases
+## Code designed to
+1. State when it is in use and when it is ideal
+2. Inform the Operation Managers that they need to fix a machine.
+3.	update the Machine Status channel in Discord whenever there is a change.
+4. The status should be recorded so we can track what percentage of the machines have been running the past year.
+This could be a stand-alone program or combined with the machine maintenance program.

-## Original Author: Jan Pearce, Berea College
+## Original Author: Rue Haile, Berea College

-## References:
-- This repo contains completely original code by Jan Pearce

 - Licensed under a Creative Commons Attribution,
 Share Alike 3.0 United States License